mittelmark/microemacs/doc/me.md

 stroke by changing, or re-binding, what commands various keys invoke.

-Special  features  are also  available to perform a diverse set of  operations such as file encryption,  automatic backup file gen‐ eration, en-tabbing and de-tabbing  lines, executing  operating  system commands and filtering of text through other programs.
+Special  features  are also  available to perform a diverse set of  operations such as file encryption,  automatic backup file generation, en-tabbing and de-tabbing  lines, executing  operating  system commands and filtering of text through other programs.